TheBullRing/my-skylight-calendar/README.md

 * **Privacy:** No vendor lock-in or risk of the company shutting down.

 ## 🛠 Hardware Selection
-The only essential purchase was the screen.
-It needed to be touch-enabled and aesthetically pleasing for a countertop.
+This is currently built to show the dashboard on any HD (1920x1080) display.

+In my case, the requirement was for it to "look like" skylight, be touchscreen, be countertop, possibility to move it to different locations.
+Therefore I went with the hardware described below.
+Nevertheless, you case might be different and will need you to adjust it as needed, for example if you want to display it on a tablet or something else.

+The hardware I originally used I chose based on what I mentioned above plus with the hope to be able to extend functionality using the webcam, speaker and microphone.
+Currently I would probably build it differently now in hindsight, since I havent had time to address these additional hardware ideas.
 * **Monitor:** [HP Engage 15-inch Touchscreen](https://computers.woot.com/offers/hp-engage-16t-fhd-monitor).
 I chose this over generic portable monitors because it includes a built-in **Speaker, Webcam, and Microphone**, allowing for future voice control or video calls.
-* **Compute:** An old Mini PC (NUC/Tiny PC) running Windows/Linux in Kiosk mode, or a Raspberry Pi 4.
+* **Compute:** An old Mini PC (NUC/Tiny PC) running Windows/Linux in Kiosk mode, or a Raspberry Pi 4.~~

 ## ✨ Features
 * **Family-wide & Individual Views:** Toggle specific family members' calendars on/off.